 Since then, HEPA air purifiers have become much more popular.
 Today, HEPA is the most common type of air purifier purchased.

 How Ionic Air Purifiers Work

 An electrostatic precipitators' performance is best when the plates are clean.
-However, even at that point, it performs much worse when compared to a HEPA filter.
-To make matters worse, when the plates become dirty,
+Yet, even at that point, it performs much worse when compared to a HEPA filter.
+To make matters worse, when the plates become dirty, the performance degrades further.

-be the carpeting, walls, your clothes and worst case - your lungs.
+A problem with this approach is it the particles don't discriminate in what they attach to.
+It could be the carpeting, walls, your clothes and worst case - your lungs.

-allergies air purifiers, asthma, or any other respiratory condition.
+Air ionizers are not recommended for relief from allergies or any other respiratory condition.

 HEPA Air Purifiers

 HEPA filters were developed by the US military during World War II as a way to create an effective gas mask.
 The technology has not changed much since then.

 For air cleaning performance, HEPA air filters are the best technology.
 They remove the most particles as well as the most dangerous particulates.
 Besides, HEPA filters become more efficient over time.
 Meaning they remove more with use.